 OS: Windows 10 Home

 Surface Pro 6 starts at £879 for the Core-i5, 8GB RAM and 128GB storage version and rises to a whopping £2,149 for the Core i7, 16GB RAM and 1TB storage version.
 You can only have 16GB with Core i7, which is a little annoying, so our pick is the Core-i5, 8GB RAM and 256GB storage version for £1,149.
-That said, there will no doubt be some savings to be made with Black Friday fast approaching.

 You also need to invest more to buy the Surface Pen (£100) and the specially designed detachable Surface Type Cover (£125) that attaches to the bottom edge of the Surface Pro with a special docking point.
 This is galling as both are really essential to the Surface Pro experience.
 But Microsoft isn’t alone here – with an iPad you have to buy everything separately after all.
 The £90 Surface Dial can be a compelling experience – see more on that on our Surface Studio review here – but while it’s compatible with Surface Pro, we feel it’s best suited to larger screens such as the Surface Studio or larger 15-inch Surface Book 2.